Skip to content

 }

-The form:*:updated hooks do not execute during the initial page load (the "preceding request" in Magewire terminology).
-These hooks only execute in response to form submissions.
+The form:*:updated hooks do not fire during the initial checkout page load (the "preceding request" in Magewire terminology).
+These hooks only fire in response to actual value submissions.

-It is not currently possible to reliably set field values during the initial form render using form modification hooks.
-The form:*:updated hooks only execute after form submission, not during initial page load.
+You cannot reliably set field values during the initial checkout page render using Hyva Checkout form modification hooks.
+The form:*:updated hooks only execute after form submission, not on initial load.

-If you need to enforce specific field values during the initial checkout page load, you must use mechanisms outside the Hyvä Checkout form API:
+If you need to set specific field values before the customer interacts with the checkout form, use Magento-level mechanisms instead:

-• Magento plugins - Intercept address loading methods to modify data before it reaches the form
+• Magento plugins - Intercept address loading methods to modify data before it reaches the Hyva Checkout form

-• Event observers - Listen to address-related events to modify values
+• Event observers - Listen to Magento address-related events to modify values at the data layer

 • Customer data providers - Customize the data source that feeds the form's initial values